dineyw23/dineyw23.github.io/About/about.md

 <img src="{{ site.url }}/About/ImageDP.jpg" width="40%" align="right">

 Hello.
 I am Diney Wankhede.
-I am a student, a learner and an Indian who lives in California.
-I'm currently working towards my Masters Degree in Computer Science at California State University, Chico.
+A student, a learner and an Indian who is living in California.
+I am currently working towards my Masters Degree in Computer Science at California State University, Chico.
-Alongside, I work as a Student Assistant at Distributed Learning Technologies - Chico State.
+Alongside, I work as a Developer at Distributed Learning Technologies - Chico State.
 I am passionate about technology, programming and design.
 This site will help you to know me better.
 I code and hope to share some of my work here.